csc510g12/Recipe-Recommender-V2/README.md

 ## Team Members

-Annadurai,Harshitha <br>
+Saraogi, Devang <br>
-Bhoja Ramamanohara,Pannaga Rao <br>
-Masineni Prasanna Kumar,Karthik <br>
-Niranjana,Prathima Putreddy <br>
+Behar, Snehil <br>
-Om Tandel, Snehil Behar, Devang Sarogi <br>
+Tandel, Om <br>

 ## Troubleshooting and Support
 Common issues observed and solutions:<br>
-1. Occasionally, vulnerabilities may be detected in the backend.
-To address these, run npm install nodemon --save-dev, as npm audit fix --force may not resolve the issue.
+1. Sometimes there would be vulnerabilities found in the backend, so fix it by running 'npm install nodemon --save-dev', because npm audit fix --force won't fix it.
 2. The Auth0 login may occasionally experience callback errors if specific URLs aren’t specified on the application page.
-If you encounter this issue, ensure you add the hosting address to the allowed callback URLs.
+If you encounter this issue, ensure you add the hosting address to the allowed callback URLs </br>
 Facing other issues with the application?
 Mail us - [software.72.engineering@gmail.com](software.72.engineering@gmail.com)